mjt1400/Smart-Contract-Project_Tan/README.md

 After that, you'll need to compile the code.
 On the left side of the Remix website, click on the  "Solidity Compiler" Tab.
 Once you're in the Solidity Compiler Tab, click on the "Compile smartContract.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "HelloWorld" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "smartContract" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with the code by going to the "Deployed Contracts" tab and input any number you want.
-Just make sure that you won't input zero or input a number that will cause the set number to go negative.
+Once the contract is deployed, you can interact with the code by going to the "Deployed Contracts" tab and input any number.
+Just make sure that you won't input zero in the set number or input a number that will cause the set number to go negative.